- Prayer and Worship

 The prayer vigil is held rain, snow or shine.
 Pilgrims should check the Basilica web site for changes due to inclement weather.
 Basilica staff is prepared to treat walkways, but advises guests to use caution.

-May visitors to the National Shrine during the weekend of the Roe v.
+May visitors to the National Shrine during the week of the Roe v.
 Wade anniversary attend other non-Vigil Masses?

 Yes.
 Visitors are welcome to attend any of the scheduled Masses at the Basilica.
 If your group has more than fifteen people attending a scheduled Mass, please notify the Basilica's Visitor Services by e-mailing email@example.com.